-MCMC founder Anne Serrano-McClain and her partner and sister Katie McClain talked to us about how their fragrance brand got started ten years ago and the challenges they face today.
+MCMC founder Anne Serrano-McClain and her partner and sister Katie McClain talked to us about how their fragrance brand got started ten years ago and all that goes into making scents.

 As a Visual Arts major in school, Anne was fascinated with capturing memories and experiences through photography.
 While working as a project manager in design she decided to take a perfume making class in Soho, NYC.
 When she smelled the ingredients she knew within ten minutes what she wanted to do: inspire memories using scent.
 After two years of experimenting on her own, she applied to one of two perfumery schools in the world, both of which are in France.
 The Grasse Institute of Perfumery doesn’t require a chemistry degree so she applied and went, one of twelve students and the only American that year.